Maximin Robust Bayesian Experimental Design: Introduction

 However, accurate simulators remain the exception rather than the rule, even as modeling capabilities continue to improve.
 Mechanical, chemical, and biological systems often exhibit complex and only partially understood interactions that cannot be faithfully captured by idealized assumptions~\citep{rondelez2012competition, van2024iterative}.
 Designs optimized under misspecified simulators may therefore lead to ineffective experiments or, in extreme cases, counterproductive outcomes.
 Hence, when the model is misspecified, robustness is paramount both in the posterior update and in the data generation governed by the marginal distribution.
 The decision-making literature has a rich history of addressing misspecification in the data-generating process~\citep{whittle1990riskb, petersen2002minimax}, while the Bayesian inference literature has developed extensive methodology for better posterior updates under likelihood misspecification~\citep{grunwald2012safe, bissiri2016general, ghosh2016robust, holmes2017assigning, grunwald2017inconsistency}.
 The central challenge in robust Bayesian experimental design is to unify these perspectives in a single framework that treats robustness in data generation and inference jointly, capturing their interaction rather than addressing them in isolation.

-This problem has attracted increasing attention in recent work.
-One popular approach to robustify Bayesian inference is to replace the log-likelihood with alternative utility functions or proper scoring rules~\citep{gneiting2007strictly}, yielding what are known as Gibbs posteriors~\citep{zhang2006from, bissiri2016general}.
+This problem has attracted increasing attention recently.
+One popular approach to robustify Bayesian inference is to replace the log-likelihood with a generalized utility yielding what are known as Gibbs posteriors~\citep{zhang2006from, bissiri2016general}.
 Recent contributions to robust Bayesian experimental design have adopted this framework, substituting standard posteriors appearing in the expected information gain objective with Gibbs posteriors.
 Additionally, these methods modify the generative component, either by introducing user-specified distributions~\citep{overstall2025gibbs} or by constructing simulators implicitly defined by the chosen scoring rule~\citep{barlas2025robust}.
 While these approaches offer practical mechanisms for robustifying experimental design, their \emph{ad hoc} formulations lack a coherent optimization perspective of misspecification.

 In contrast, we propose a principled framework for robust Bayesian experimental design under model misspecification, formulated as a max--min statistical decision problem~\citep{berger1985statistical}.
 Misspecification is handled through the lens of distributionally robust optimization~\citep{kuhn2025distributionally} by considering worst-case perturbations of the data-generating process within a Kullback--Leibler neighborhood centered at a nominal model representing the experimenter’s best approximation to reality.
 This formulation yields a tractable solution in the form of a R\'enyi’s mutual information, specifically Sibson’s $\alpha$-mutual information~\citep{sibson1969information, verdu2015alpha, esposito2022sibson}, which we interpret as a robust expected information gain.
 However, this quantity must typically be estimated using nested Monte Carlo estimators, which yield biased and stochastic evaluations and thereby undermine the applicability of standard deterministic optimization methods.
 We therefore adopt a PAC-Bayes approach~\citep{mcallester1998some} that optimizes randomized design policies and provide high-probability guarantees on the true robust expected information gain.